 If you find yourself wide awake in the middle of the night often, try out these 4 techniques and see just how effective they are.

 It might be tempting when you're in bed to want to just keep trying and trying to fall asleep, but it's much better to take 15 minutes to get up and run through this routine, rather than spend an hour or more lying there without any luck.

-In order to fall asleep fast:
+In order to avoid sleep disorders and fall asleep fast: